 Veterinary evaluation typically involves taking a complete history of the episode and previous health of the horse, performing a physical examination, rectal examination, and passing a nasogastric tube.
 Your veterinarian may want to perform other tests, but typically more advanced diagnostics are done at a referral center.
-Most referral centers will repeat much of the original exam done by your veterinarian to determine if there are any important changes and can also do blood work, radiographs, ultrasound, and endoscopic examination as deemed appropriate.
+Most referral centers will repeat much of the original exam done by your veterinarian to determine if there are any important changes, and can also do blood work, abdominocentesis (sample of fluid from the abdomen), radiographs (x-rays), ultrasound, and endoscopic examination as deemed appropriate.

 Treatment for colic depends on the suspected cause.
 Pain medication such as Banamine® is typically indicated for initial management.
-Banamine® usually takes about 30 minutes to take effect, so sedatives such as xylazine and detomidine can help relieve pain while the Banamine® begins working.
-Buscopan™ is another drug that may be administered by your veterinarian and may help treat spasmodic colic by stopping intestinal spasms.
+Banamine® usually takes about 30 minutes to take effect, so fast-acting sedatives such as xylazine and detomidine are often administered to help relieve pain while the Banamine® begins working.
+Buscopan™ is another drug that may be administered by your veterinarian and may help treat spasmodic colic by relieving intestinal spasms.
 Fluid therapy is typically also administered by an oral or intravenous route, depending on the severity and suspected cause of the colic.
-Laxatives like mineral oil and Epsom salts are often utilized for impactions.
+Laxatives like mineral oil and Epsom salts are often utilized for impactions and are delivered via nasogastric tube – never rectally.
 Horses that are exhibiting signs of colic should generally be kept off feed until the suspected cause has resolved.
 It is important to remember that mild intestinal upsets and colic that require surgery may start out with very similar signs.
 Persistent pain remains the #1 indicator for exploratory surgery in cases of colic.
 Fortunately, the prognosis for horses that undergo surgery is better now than it has been in the last 50 years.
-Most horses will return to their previous level of competition after about a 3 month post-surgical rest.
+Most horses will return to their previous level of competition after about a 2-3 month post-surgical rest.